niutech/vue-in-web-worker/README.md

 # Vue.js in Web Worker

-This is a demo app of Vue.js working in Web Worker using [WorkerDOM](https://github.com/ampproject/worker-dom), bundled by [Rollup.js](https://rollupjs.org/).
+This is a "hello world" demo app of Vue.js working in Web Worker using [WorkerDOM](https://github.com/ampproject/worker-dom), bundled by [Rollup.js](https://rollupjs.org/).
 This allows Vue.js to offload its work to a background thread and send updates back to the main thread asyncronously, which should greatly increase rendering performance.
 See this [blog post](https://amphtml.wordpress.com/2018/08/21/workerdom/) for details.

 ## Benchmarks